The Early Singles (Celine Dion album)

 The Early Singles is a French-language compilation album by Canadian singer Celine Dion, released in selected European countries in 2000.
-It features 19 songs recorded between 1981 and 1988, including tracks from Dion's debut album, "Ce n'était qu'un rêve" and "L'amour viendra".
-The Early Singles also includes the Eurovision-winning song "Ne partez pas sans moi" and its instrumental version.
+It includes 19 songs recorded between 1981 and 1988, among them tracks from Dion's debut album, "Ce n'était qu'un rêve" and "L'amour viendra".
+The compilation also contains the Eurovision-winning song "Ne partez pas sans moi" and its instrumental version.

-Background and content
+Background and release

-The Early Singles includes all the singles and their B-sides released in France in the '80s, with the exception of "Incognito" and the 12-inch version of "Je ne veux pas".
-After many compilations of Dion's early French-language songs, The Early Singles is the first one that includes "Ce n'était qu'un rêve", "L'amour viendra" and instrumental version of "Ne partez pas sans moi".
-Later, the album was re-released as Les hits.
-AllMusic gave it two and a half out of five stars.
+The Early Singles includes all the singles and their B-sides released in France in the 1980s, except for "Incognito" and the 12-inch version of "Je ne veux pas".
+After numerous compilations of Dion's early French-language recordings, The Early Singles became the first to include "Ce n'était qu'un rêve", "L'amour viendra", and the instrumental version of "Ne partez pas sans moi".
+The album was later reissued as Les hits.

+Critical reception

+AllMusic rated it two and a half out of five stars.